agrostar/zzapi-vscode/README.md

    * Use the command pallete in VS Code (Cmd-Shift-P or Ctrl-Shift-P) and choose `zzAPI: Import Postman collection`
    * In the File Open dialog, choose the Postman collection you exported in the first step
    * The command will open a new editor window and place the converted YAML.
 Save it to a file with a `.zzb` extension
-   * If you have used variables in Postman, you have to create a `.zzv` file (or a `variables` block in the bundle itself).
-Sorry, we don't support importing Postman environment yet.
+   * If you have used variables in Postman, you can also import the environments in a similar manner: export them in Postman and import them in VS Code.
-5. You will see a Code Lense above each named request for running the request.
-You will also see a Code Lens above the `requests` node, to run all the requests sequentially.
+5. You will see a CodeLens above each named request for running the request.
+You will also see a CodeLens above the `requests` node, to run all the requests sequentially.
 Click on these to execute them and see the response.

 ## Detailed Usage